jksalcedo/PassVault/README.md

 device.
 All data is stored locally and sensitive information is encrypted using the Android Keystore system.
 The application does not require internet permissions.
 User data never leaves the device.

-> This app is not a replacement but an alternative to other existing password managers.

 ## Core Features

 - [x] Secure PIN Authentication